chauff/cse1500-web-transcripts/README.md

 ## Sample exams

-In the past years, the Web and database (DB) topics were interwoven (usually 1 lecture of Web and 1 lecture of DB topics per week) and thus the existing midterm and final exams also contain questions on both topics.
+In the past years, the web and database (DB) topics were interwoven (usually 1 lecture of web and 1 lecture of DB topics per week) and thus the existing midterm and final exams also contain questions on both topics.
 To study for the midterm and/or final **this year**, make sure to look at the midterm and final exams from the past together to find examples of all Web/DB question types.

 - [Midterm 2015/16](https://chauff.github.io/documents/webdb-2017-18/midterm2.pdf)
 - [Final 2015/16](https://chauff.github.io/documents/webdb-2017-18/final2.pdf)